metagenopolis/meteor/README.md

 conda install -c bioconda meteor
 ```

-And with pip with a recent Python >= 3.11:
+And with pip with a recent Python>=3.10:
 ```
 pip install meteor
 ```